How to Develop a HIPAA-Compliant Telemedicine Platform

 HIPAA Guidelines for Telemedicine Platforms

-Signed by President Bill Clinton back in 1996, HIPAA aims to protect the patients’ sensitive medical data by regulating its processing and exchange methods.
+Signed by President Bill Clinton in 1996, HIPAA law protects patients’ sensitive medical data by regulating its processing and exchange methods.

-All HIPAA rules are mandatory, and HIPAA-covered entities are penalized for non-compliance.
-The fines for HIPAA infringements are no trifle and may reach up to $1.5 million or even be followed by criminal allegations.
-If you are developing a HIPAA compliant telemedicine platform, you will need to consider a number of the basic HIPAA facets that are further described below.
-Don’t forget to familiarise yourself with hipaa compliant payment processing.
+All medical HIPAA laws are mandatory, and HIPAA-covered entities are penalized for non-compliance.
+The fines for HIPAA infringements are no trifle and may reach up to $2.1 million or even be followed by criminal allegations.
+If you are developing a HIPAA-compliant telemedicine platform, you will need to consider a number of the essential HIPAA rules you can see on the picture below.
+Don’t forget to familiarize yourself with HIPAA-compliant payment processing.

 The HIPAA Privacy Rule

-The HIPAA Privacy Rule obliges all medical organizations to stand on guard of the privacy of their clients’ personal health information (PHI).
-Telemedicine software HIPAA compliant development firms use the concept of ePHI which covers personal details and medical data transmitted and stored in the digital format.
+The HIPAA Privacy Rule obliges all medical organizations to guard their clients’ personal health information (PHI) privacy.
+Telemedicine software HIPAA-compliant development firms use the concept of ePHI, which covers personal details and medical data transmitted and stored in the digital format.
 The statements of this rule are the following:

 • Healthcare clients should have full access to their PHI, which they are free to copy, change or update it;